 To preserve my original drawing, I used a large giclee of my pencil art - printed on tinted paper and mounted on illustration board - as the base layer.
 I gradually built up the values using diluted acrylic inks, then worked in highlights, accents, and tiny details using white charcoal and acrylic paint.
 I also began to add a hint of the colors that would appear in the final image.

 With the underpainting finished and sealed, I moved to transparent layers of oil paint to push the values even further and deepen the colors.
-While I mostly worked in thin, broadly-applied glazes at this stage, I also took the opportunity to (sparingly) restore some of the lineart to its former glory with tiny brushes.
+While I mostly worked in thin, broadly-applied glazes at this stage, I also took the opportunity to touch up some of the lineart (which was beginning to get lost under the layers of ink glazes) with tiny brushes.